Teaching children to be kind in today’s world, where they see violence everywhere, makes it more important to instill kindness from a young age.

 “If you are grateful, I will surely increase you [in favor]; but if you deny, indeed, My punishment is severe.” ~ Al Qu’ran

 Generosity comes in all forms.
-Children can learn how to be generous by their interaction with other children, by simply helping them.
+Children can learn how to be generous through their interactions with other children by simply helping them.

 “And whatsoever you spend of anything (in Allah’s Cause), He will replace it.” ~ Al-Qur’an

 By teaching your children the power of intention, they will put a little more kindness in the world.